peterstace/upgrade-go-module/README.md

 # upgrade-go-module

-A small utility to automate Go module upgrades
+A small utility to automate Go module upgrades.